rgklab/detectron_xgb/README.md

 # DetectronResult(p_value=0.07, test_statistic=11, baseline=14.64±2.26)
 ```

-`detectron_xgb` assigns a p-value of 0.07 to the observation set, indicating that the model is still valid for use on
+`detectron_xgb` assigns a p-value of 7% to the observation set, indicating that the model is likely not valid for use on
 data from the V.A.
 Medical Center, Long Beach, CA, USA.

 We can also try the same experiment with the Hungarian Institute of Cardiology, Budapest data.
 Note that the `detectron_xgb` inference model allows us to bypass the costly calibration step by passing in the